 The motion pictures exercise a great influence on human mind very skilfully.
 They help to createlasting values in the pupils.
 There is also wider use of films in education.
-Educational films arecoming into the field to meet the challenge of commercial pictures, to supplement them and toexplorenewavenuesofeducatingchildrenandadults.
-These films can give more reality, influence attitudes, show cause and effect relation and motivate the students., Thus these motion pictures have great instructional force which can be used intelligently in the classroom.
+Educational films are coming into the field to meet the challenge of commercial pictures, to supplement them and to explore new avenues of educating children and adults.
+These films can give more reality, influence attitudes, show cause and effect relation and motivate the students., Thus these motion pictures have great instructional force which can be used intelligently in the class room.

-There are many areasof learning which canbe properly dealt with the help of films.
+There are many areasof learning which can be properly dealt with the help of films.
 For example, in teaching of geography or science, we can use these motion-pictures.
-Rivers of India, climate of India etc. can also be taught effectively with the help of the motion pictures.
+Rivers of India, climate of India, climate